Messinian salinity crisis: Relationship to climate

 Today the evaporation from the Mediterranean Sea supplies moisture that falls in frontal storms, but without such moisture, the Mediterranean climate that we associate with Italy, Greece, and the Levant would be limited to the Iberian Peninsula and the western Maghreb.
 Climates throughout the central and eastern basin of the Mediterranean and surrounding regions to the north and east would have been drier even above modern sea level.
 The eastern Alps, the Balkans, and the Hungarian plain would also be much drier than they are today, even if the westerlies prevailed as they do now.
 However, the Paratethys ocean provided water to the area north of the Mediterranean basin.
 The Wallachian-Pontic and Hungarian basins were underwater during the Miocene, modifying the climate of what is now the Balkans and other areas north of the Mediterranean basin.
 The Pannonian Sea was a source of water north of the Mediterranean basin until the middle Pleistocene before becoming the Hungarian plain.
 Debate exists whether the waters of the Wallachian-Pontic basin (and the possibly connected Pannonian Sea) would have had access (thus bringing water) to at least the eastern Mediterranean basin at times during the Miocene.

 Effects

 Effects on biology

 The Messinian salinity crisis resulted in major extinctions of marine fish and other marine fauna native to the basin.
+The present day biodiversity gradient of the Mediterranean, where diversity decreases eastward, developed after the crisis.
+The land mammal faunas of the Mediterranean also suffered diversity losses.
 Due to the fusion of the Iberian Peninsula and North Africa, a faunal interchange between the two regions occurred.
-The crisis also allowed the dispersal of terrestrial animals to remote landmasses such as the Balearic Islands, where some of the animals, such as the goat-antelope Myotragus, would continue to be isolated until the Holocene, over 5 million years later.
+The crisis also allowed the dispersal of terrestrial animals to remote landmasses such as the Balearic Islands, where several animal species, such as the goat-antelope Myotragus, would continue to be isolated until the Holocene, over 5 million years later.